simulation-tree/worlds/README.md

 ```

 ### Relationship references to other entities

 Components with `uint` values that are _meant_ to reference other entities will be
-susceptible to pointing to the wrong entity when worlds are appended (drift).
-Because the
+susceptible to drift after serialization.
+This is because the entity value represents
-value represents a position that may already be occupied by another entity during loading.
+a position, that may be occupied by another existing entity.

-This is solved by storing an `rint` value that indexes to entity references stored relatively.
+This is solved by storing the references locally and accessing with an `rint` index.
-Then when worlds are then appended or loaded, the entities that they are meant to point to can
+Then when worlds are appended to another world, the referenced entities can shift together
-shift together as they're added, preserving the relationship.
+as they're added, preserving the relationship.

 ```cs
 [Component]